So you have some sick facial hair growth, yet it’s kind of everywhere and you’re looking to take better care of it?

 Also, brushing your beard is part of what is called; “training the beard”.
 Meaning that as you regularly brush your facial hair in certain style and shape, the hair strands and follicles will grow accustomed to the shape and grow into it more and more naturally.

 Lastly, beard brush helps evenly distribute the natural oils and sebum to your beard which are produced by the sebaceous glands and within the facial hair follicles.
+This is one of the best ways to naturally prevent beard dandruff.

 Not only that, but the slight stimulation and improved circulation from brushing will enhance the natural production of those fatty acids.